aovnkv/pixel-art-maker/README.md

 just another repo

-: hello to everybody \0/
+:| hello to everybody \o/

-I'm a russian frontend developer, listen to balalaika, drink vodka every day with my fellow bear, and keep my flow raw and dirty.
+i'm a russian frontend developer, listen to balalaika, drink vodka every day with my fellow bear, and keep my flow raw and dirty.